FrederickGeek8/freddy.us/_posts/2025-10-10-outer-products.md

 layout: post
 title: "Outer Products: The Dual View of Linear Algebra"
 category: Math
-description:
+description: >-
+    Walk by my whiteboard, or look in my notebooks, and you'll often see a canvas covered in outer product-based equations.
+But why should I be so obsessed with a concept barely worth mentioning in a Linear Algebra class?
+In this post I will introduce you to outer products and hopefully convince you that they are worth more than a footnote.
 tags: [math, tutorial, ML]
 usemath: true
 date: 2025-10-09
 post_id: outer-products
 ---

-I cannot speak to other's Linear Algebra education in university, merely my own.
+I cannot speak to others' Linear Algebra education in university, merely my own.
 However, despite getting what I thought was a good upbringing in Linear Algebra, there was one topic that was missing: **_outer products_**.

-Frankly, I rarely hear about outer products in the (machine learning) research I read, and I barely remember them being taught in the classroom.
-Perhaps for other people outer products were a casual mention in class.
-Alternatively, maybe there a inadvertent research bias that diminishes their impact.
-Or maybe outer products are just flat-out not useful for people's work.
-My goal with this blog post is to try and reverse this bias.
+Frankly, I rarely hear about outer products in the (machine learning) research I read, and I barely remember them being taught in the classroom [^note-1].
+Perhaps for other people outer products were also just a casual mention in class, or perhaps there an inadvertent research bias that diminishes their impact.
+It's also possible I'm just out of touch and maybe outer products are not anything noteworthy or the wrong way to frame problems.
+Regardless, the journey from ignorance to obsession has certainly changed me.

 Despite the relationship (or lack-there-of) society has to the inner product's strange cousin, outer products have been increasingly on my mind.
 As I've grown to know them more and integrate their "dual view" into more of my analysis, they have increasingly become a fundamental piece of my thought processes and intuition surrounding Linear Algebra (and Deep Learning, as a result).

-These days, I think it's almost always worth considering the meaning of the outer product dual for any Linear Algebra problem or theorem.
+These days, I think it's almost always worth considering the meaning of the outer product "dual" for any Linear Algebra problem or theorem.
 Perhaps, if I get the opportunity to teach an undergraduate course in Linear Algebra in the future, I will design my course to have outer products on similar footing as inner products.
 For now, I have to resign myself to motivating _you_ through _this blog post_ why outer products are worth thinking about.

 **In this blog post, I hope to:**
-1. Give you an introduction to **outer products** (and a small refresher on inner products)
+1. Give you an introduction to **outer products** (and a small refresher on inner products).
-2. Reframe some of your existing Linear Algebra knowledge in the context of outer products
+2. Reframe some of your existing Linear Algebra knowledge in the context of outer products.
-3. Prove a tiny Deep Learning theorem leveraging outer products
+3. Prove a tiny Deep Learning theorem leveraging outer products.

 ### Table of Contents
 {:.no_toc}